 Apps typically show different background images for the interactive and ambient modes.
 It can be difficult to create a good-looking image for ambient mode.
 Therefore, ambient mode backgrounds are often completely black or grey with no image.

-Background images for Wear devices with a screen density of hdpi should be 320 by 320 pixels in size to fit both square and round devices.
-Rectangular devices are also supported, so create an additional image that targets the sizes you wish to support.
+Background images for Wear devices with a screen density of hdpi should be 320 by 320 pixels in size.
 The corners of the background image aren't visible on round devices.
 In your code, you can detect the size of the device screen and scale down the background image if the device has a lower resolution than your image.
 To improve performance, scale the background image only once and store the resulting bitmap.

 Run the application code to retrieve contextual data only as often as required and store the results to reuse the data every time you draw the watch face.
 For example, you don't need to fetch weather updates every minute.

 Keep the application code that draws your watch face in ambient mode relatively simple to increase battery life.
 You usually draw outlines of shapes using a limited set of colors in this mode.
 In interactive mode, you can use full color, complex shapes, gradients, and animations to draw your watch face.

 The remaining lessons in this class show you how to implement watch faces in detail.